Denoising Diffusion Models for Anomaly Localization in Medical Images: Types of Supervision for Diffusion-based Anomaly Localization

-\textbf{Learning Normative Representations.} Self-supervised learning can be used to learn representations of healthy data without requiring labeled anomalies.
+\paragraph{Learning Normative Representations} Self-supervised learning can be used to learn representations of healthy data without requiring labeled anomalies.
 The goal is to simulate a set of augmentations \(\overline{\mathcal{H}}\) of the normative representation and augment the normative training set.
 Here, the objective is to learn that \(\overline{\mathcal{H}} \approx \mathcal{H}\), thereby capturing a varied distribution within \(\mathcal{H}\).
 By doing so, the model becomes more adept at identifying deviations from the norm, indicative of anomalies.

-Traditionally, this approach has been driven by context encoding VAEs for anomaly detection~\cite{zimmerer2018context}.
-More recently, transformers that mask parts of the input during training, such as Masked Autoencoders (MAEs)~\cite{he2022masked} and Latent Transformer Models (LTMs)~\cite{pinaya2021unsupervised}, have been used.
-Lately, this concept was also applied to diffusion-based models by noising only patches from an image and using the rest as context for the denoising process~\cite{behrendt2024patched}.\\
+Traditionally, this approach has been driven by context encoding VAEs for anomaly detection~\citep{zimmerer2018context}.
+More recently, transformers that mask parts of the input during training, such as Masked Autoencoders (MAEs)~\citep{he2022masked} and Latent Transformer Models (LTMs)~\citep{pinaya2021unsupervised}, have been used.
+Lately, this concept was also applied to diffusion-based models by noising only patches from an image and using the rest as context for the denoising process~\citep{behrendt2024patched}.\\

-\textbf{Simulating Anomalies. } Another approach involves simulating anomalies as part of the self-supervised learning process.
+\paragraph{Simulating Anomalies} Another approach involves simulating anomalies as part of the self-supervised learning process.
 Here, the goal is to simulate pathologies \(\overline{\mathcal{P}}\) and learn the transformation from \(\overline{\mathcal{P}}\) to \(\mathcal{H}\).
 Various methods have been developed to simulate anomalies.
-For instance, denoising autoencoders (DAEs) apply coarse noise to a U-Net to simulate anomalies~\cite{kascenas2022denoising}.
-Diffusion models incorporating Simplex noise have also been employed for this purpose~\cite{wyatt2022anoddpm,behrendt2024patched}.
-Another technique involves simulating anomalies by interpolating foreign patches into images and detecting them~\cite{tan2021detecting}.
-However, such strategies have not yet been adapted to diffusion models.\\
+For instance, one technique involves simulating anomalies by interpolating foreign patches into images and detecting them~\citep{tan2021detecting}.
+However, such strategies have not yet been adapted to diffusion models.
+Denoising autoencoders (DAEs) apply coarse noise to a U-Net to simulate anomalies~\citep{kascenas2022denoising}.

+\textit{AnoDDPM}~\citep{wyatt_anodppm} extended this principle by employing diffusion models with \textit{Simplex noise} to simulate structured, spatially coherent perturbations.
+Unlike Gaussian noise, which acts independently at each pixel, Simplex noise produces continuous patterns across scales, yielding synthetic anomalies that more closely resemble lesion-like structures.
+A notable aspect of AnoDDPM is its hybrid nature.
+If a pathology resembles the noise distribution, the denoising process effectively suppresses it---corresponding to a self-supervised form of anomaly removal.
+However, if the pathology is covered by the noise during inference, the behaviour reduces to the standard unsupervised diffusion setting, where noise is reversed to match the healthy prior patterns.